VirtusLab/scala-cli/website/docs/commands/basics.md

 }
 ```

-Then run it by passing it to `scala-cli`:
+Then run it by passing it to Scala CLI:

 <ChainedSnippets>